How to Run Docker on Proxmox the Right Way (and Avoid Common Mistakes)

 Qemu agent installed in proxmox virtual machine

-With Proxmox, LXCs are very attractive from a resource perspective to run apps and host various resources.
+With Proxmox, LXCs are a great way to run a lot of things.
+Especially from a resource perspective, it allows you to run apps and host various resources without much overhead.
 These share the Proxmox host kernel.
-This makes them blazing fast and efficient.
-There are a few configuration tweaks you want to note with running Docker in an LXC and Docker host in general.
+They are also blazing fast and efficient, booting in seconds.
+But, you will want to note, there are a few configuration tweaks you want to note with running Docker in an LXC and Docker host in general.

 Creating an lxc container in proxmox